umor/ContingentValuation/README.md

 install_github('ContingentValuation', 'umor')
 ```

-Please let me know when you have comments on the package.
+Please let me know if you have comments on the package.